nistath/airconditionals/README.md

 They should both be running in localhost and you can visit the dashboard from your browser in the URL given to you by node.

 ### Adding the custom ESP32 IoT Sensor
 Download Arduino IDE and adafruit sensor libraries.
-Open `endopoint.ino` in the Arduino IDE
-Hit `Upload` after connecting ESP32
+Open `endopoint.ino` in the Arduino IDE and hit `Upload` after connecting ESP32.